learn-co-curriculum/phase-1-how-the-web-works/README.md

 server, please _GET_ me this resource", i.e., load this web page.

 Other verbs are used if we want to send some data from the user to the server, or modify or delete existing data.
-Below is a list of the available HTTP Verbs and what each is conventionally used for.
-We will learn more about them a bit
+Below is a list of the available HTTP verbs and what each is conventionally used for.
+We will learn more about them a bit later.
-later:

 | Verb    | Description                                                               |
 | ------- | ------------------------------------------------------------------------- |